Dec 1, 2021

 Walk Ten Miles Every Morning

-Some people love to exercise, and then there are the rest of us who view it as a dreaded tedium that must be endured for the sake of our health.
+Some of us love to exercise, and then there are those who view it as a dreaded tedium that must be endured for the sake of our health.

 ...and there are those who fake it so people think they're exercising.
-They post selfies in their workout clothes standing next to exercise equipment and holding green juice drinks while they constantly remind you of how sore they are.
+They post selfies in their workout clothes standing next to exercise equipment and holding green juice drinks while constantly reminding you of how sore they are.

 Feb 9, 2021